Angel Alcala: Awards and other accomplishments

 In 1959, Angel Alcala earned the Fulbright-Smith Mundt master's fellowship in Stanford University's biology department.

 In 1963, Alcala was awarded the Guggenheim Fellowship for Natural Sciences in the category for Organismal Biology & Ecology.

 In 1992, the Ramon Magsaysay Award Foundation awarded Alcala the Ramon Magsaysay Award and acknowledged him for pioneering scientific leadership in restoring and conserving the coral reefs of the Philippines.

 In 1994, he received the Field Museum Founders' Council Award of Merit for his contributions to environmental biology.

 In 1999, he was awarded the Pew Fellowship in Marine Conservation for his continued, exceptional work in marine conservation.

 In 2014, President Benigno Simeon Aquino III Proclamation No. 782, naming Alcala a National Scientist of the Philippines in recognition of his research on ecology and diversity of Philippine amphibians and reptiles, marine biodiversity, and marine-protected areas.

 In 2017, Alcala was named an ASEAN Biodiversity Hero.
 He was also previously the Department of Environment and Natural Resources (DENR) Secretary in the Philippines.

 In 2018, he was named a member of the Fulbright Philippines Hall of Fame.

 In November 2018, he was awarded Oceans Legend by PEMSEA during the East Asian Seas (EAS) Congress in Iloilo City.

+In 2022, he was added to the Asian Scientist 100 by Asian Scientist.

 Two species of Philippine snakes are named in his honor: Lycodon alcalai and Opisthotropis alcalai.

 One species of nudibranch is named in his honor: Chromodoris alcalai.

-Death
+Private life and death

+Alcala was married to Naomi and they had 6 children.

-Alcala died on February 1, 2023, at the age of 93, exactly one month before his 94th birthday.
+Alcala died on February 1, 2023, at the age of 93.